Spiritdude/nodemcu-shell/README.md

 # NodeMCU Shell (UNIX-like)

-** Highly Experimental: API and Skeleton might change at any time **
+**Highly Experimental: API and Filesystem Skeleton might change at any time**

 This provides a UNIX-like Shell for the NodeMCU platform (ESP8266: 32KB RAM, 512K-16MB flash, 80MHz RISC Processor with WIFI, cost ~ USD/EUR 2.00-5.00).
 - simple commands with space separated arguments (including "string with spaces" or 'string with spaces' arguments)